BartoszLipinskiSzyb/assemblerv2_0/README.md

 python3 assemblerv2_0.py path/to/source
 ```

+You can place -v option at the end of the command for verbose mode

 ## Loading compiled code into minecraft world

 If you don't have one, obtain command_block by typing into minecraft console